Seb-geospatial/BlenderMapDEM/README.md

 Uses the OpenTopography API in order to fetch a .GeoTIFF raster image containing DEM data for your specified extent that can then be opened using GIS programs.
 Fetching data may take a few minutes depending on size of request, this function works best for small extents.

-It is important to note that each dataset has limitations on the amount of area it can retrieve, and that fetching DEM data of a very large extent may result in extremely long query times.
+It is important to note that each dataset has limitations on the amount of area it can retrieve, and that fetching DEM data of a very large extent may result in **extremely long query times**.
 Requests are limited to 500,000,000 km2 for GEDI L3, 125,000,000 km2 for SRTM15+ V2.1, 4,050,000 km2 for SRTM GL3, COP90 and 450,000 km2 for all other data.

 The resulting .GeoTIFF DEM image, while openable in GIS programs, cannot be opened directly by a standard image viewer or Blender.
-This is so other geospatial operations can be performed on the DEM before it is imported into Blender using its geographic metadata.
+This is because the image has no RGB bands and is actually helpful so other geospatial operations can be performed on the DEM before it is imported into Blender using its geographic metadata.

 **NOTE:** This function requires an OpenTopography API key in order to fetch maps from their database, obtained through [creating an account](https://portal.opentopography.org/newUser) on the OpenTopography website,